Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets

 Then utilize these estimates to obtain the estimators for $\mu$ and $\sigma$ with respect to $\gamma$ according to the expressions incorporating these L-moment estimates given by

-} \item[Stage 3:]{Perform Maximum Likelihood Estimation for the EVI parameter $\gamma$ subject to the constraints on L-Moments imposed by the estimates in Stage 2, which involves maximization of the re parameterized likelihood given, for $\gamma \neq 0$ by
+} \item {\textbf{Perform Maximum Likelihood Estimation for the extreme value index parameter $\gamma$ subject to the constraints on L-moments imposed by the estimates in Stage 2:} the maximization of the re-parametrized likelihood given for $\gamma \neq 0$ by

 where the function $\mathcal{S}\left(x_{(n,K)},\gamma\right)$ is defined according to